vatesfr/xen-orchestra/docs/docs/intro_project.md

 # About

-Xen Orchestra is an Open Source project created by [Olivier Lambert](https://www.linkedin.com/in/olivier-lambert-22316b26/) with a long story behind it.
+Xen Orchestra is an Open Source project with more than 15 years of history.
+Originated by [Olivier Lambert](https://www.linkedin.com/in/olivier-lambert-22316b26/), co-founder of [Vates](https://vates.tech), it quickly became a collective effort: today a dedicated team of around 20 people designs, develops and maintains it full time at Vates, alongside a worldwide community of users and contributors.

 ## Milestones {#initial-idea}